YINI-lang/YINI-spec/README.md

 # YINI Specification

 - INI-file the right way, both for software and humans 🙈
 - Strings enclosed in single or double quotes.
-Pure, Classic or Hyper strings, use whatever you like 😉
+Pure, Classic or Hyper strings, use whatever you like and need 😉
 - Need another section or nested section?
 No need to hazzle with brackets or dots or whatnot, just add an extra hash sign, ala Markdown header, and be done with it 😁

 ---